Intel dossier

 1. Grocery-Anchored Neighborhood Centers — Highest Conviction

 Why: Daily-needs traffic, e-commerce immunity, long lease terms, and below-replacement-cost acquisition basis in supply-constrained trade areas.
-This is the sub-sector where the Ares/Whitestone $1.7B take-private landed — 56 Sun Belt necessity properties at a 26.5% premium to unaffected price.
-That premium is the clearest institutional signal that grocery-anchored centers are priced as investable, not distressed.
+The Ares/Whitestone $1.7B take-private is convenience / necessity-focused institutional validation — 56 Sun Belt necessity properties at a 26.5% premium to unaffected price.
+That premium confirms institutional sentiment toward necessity retail, but it is not proof of grocery-anchored pricing by itself.

 Anchor quality benchmarks: H-E-B (Texas dominant), Publix (Southeast dominant), Kroger/King Soopers (national), Wegmans (Mid-Atlantic/Northeast).
 Anchor selection matters — grocery market share dominance in the trade area determines the traffic floor.